-Many New Yorkers appreciate the peaceful atmosphere the lake provides, and it has remained a hidden gem beloved by locals for many decades.
+Visitors to Lake Ronkonkoma are drawn to its natural beauty and tranquility.
+The lake is a popular destination for New Yorkers seeking a peaceful atmosphere, and it has remained a hidden gem beloved by locals for many decades.

 At the turn of the century, a quaint lakeside resort was built, attracting wealthy tourists and catching the attention of William Vanderbilt, who eventually built his own private road leading from the heart of Manhattan right the shores of Ronkonkoma.